dyne/Zenroom/bindings/javascript/README.md

 }).zenroom_exec()
 ```

-Returns **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** the zenroom module
+Returns **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** as zenroom module

 ### zenroom_exec

-Execute the zenroom vm (using the previously setted options)
+Starts the Zenroom VM, using the parameters previously set.

-It is usually the last method of the chain, but like the other methods returns
+This is usually the last method of the chain.
+Just like the
-the zenroom module itself, so can be used for other calls if you need to make more
+other methods, it returns the zenroom module itself, so it
+can be used for other calls if you need to run more executions
-executions in a row
+in a row.

 #### Examples